bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Questions to reflect:

 - How do you ensure that project timelines are realistic and achievable?
-Provide an example from a past project.
 - What strategies do you use to incorporate buffer time into your project schedules?
 How has this helped in managing unexpected challenges?
 - Describe a situation where you had to adjust the project timeline.
 What caused the adjustment, and how did you manage the impact on the project?